 In most cases, Diamond Accents are found in Baguette, Trillion Cut or small Round Diamond shapes.
 These designs best complement different types of centerpiece diamonds while maintaining a reasonable price point.

 The Baguette is an ideal accent stone because of its large table size and appealing symmetry.
 Classic in appearance, Baguettes are often available in smaller Carat weights and can be arranged next to other Baguettes to create a row of diamonds.
 Its step cuts provide a contrast to other Diamond Shapes generally used as a center stone, like a Round Cut or Cushion Cut.
 Baguettes tend to have less brilliance (i.e. sparkle) than Small Round Diamond Accents and Trillion Cut Accents.

-A Tapered Baguette has a modified rectangular shape because one end of the diamond is wider than the other like in this 14K white gold Tapered Baguette and Princess engagement ring.
+A Tapered Baguette has a modified rectangular shape because one end of the diamond is wider than the other like in this 14K white gold Tapered Baguette and Princess engagement ring from James Allen.

 Often used to follow the curve of a jewelry setting, Tapered Baguettes provide a classic look while adapting to the particular style and shape of the ring.
-For example, this Emerald engagement ring shows how a Tapered Baguette acts as an elegant and timeless Diamond Accent while also being unique.
+For example, this asscher engagement ring from Blue Nile shows how a Tapered Baguette acts as an elegant and timeless Diamond Accent while also being unique.

 Tapered Baguettes are popular especially in Side Stone and Three Stone settings.
 They complement almost all Diamond Shapes, including Round Brilliant Cuts, Emerald Cuts, Radiant Cuts and Princess Cuts.